-Higher elevation areas in the Stratford-on-Avon District are predominantly covered in slowly permeable seasonally wet, slightly acid but base-rich loamy and clayey soils.

-In the south of the district there are some areas where the soils are predominantly lime-rich loamy and clayey soils with impeded drainage.
+Higher elevation areas in the west of the Warwick District are predominantly covered in slowly permeable seasonally wet slightly acid but base-rich loamy and clayey soils.
+In the west and east of the district there are also areas of slightly acid loamy and clayey soils with impeded drainage.